Gandi/hieracles/README.md

       ca_file: path/to/ca_file
       verify_peer: false

+Note: the SSL config was not tested yet.

 #### Usage

 If you set `usedb: false` the `hc` commands will not query the puppetdb unless you pass the `-db` options.